trentspi/corn_connection_detection/image-model-submission/README.md

    ```
    Change the `IMAGE_NAME` to be the filename of the image to be ran through the object detector

- 3. Run the following cells
+ 3. Run all of the notebook cells

  4. The last cell will execute the Open CV window for the object detection of the image itself
  ![](https://i.imgur.com/2hfsyR9.jpg)